jambit/wdio-cucumber-selected-steps/README.md

 - Support logic for built-in steps can be reused in custom step definitions.
  - For example you can write a login step definition it can uses the `setValue()` and `click()` support helpers.

-# Todos
-* Publish on github and npm

 # How to use

 ## Requirements